lamasne/alpha_research/README.md

     - Option volume above the 95th percentile to ensure liquidity

 ## Train / Validation / Test Split

-- Data split chronologically to avoid look-ahead bias:
+To avoid look-ahead bias, all splits are chronological.

+### Walk-Forward Validation (3 Folds)
+A rolling expanding-window scheme is used for hyperparameter tuning:

+- **Fold 1:**
+  - Train: 2010–2017
+  - Validation: 2018

+- **Fold 2:**
-    - **Training:** 2010–2018
+  - Train: 2010–2018
+  - Validation: 2019

+- **Fold 3:**
+  - Train: 2010–2019
-    - **Validation:** 2019–2020
+  - Validation: 2020

+Hyperparameters are selected by averaging validation performance across the three folds.
+No shuffling is applied at any stage.

+### Final Evaluation
+After tuning, the model is retrained on **2010–2020** and evaluated once on:

 - **Test:** 2021–2023

-- Validation period used for hyperparameter tuning and threshold selection.
-- No shuffling applied to preserve temporal structure.
-- All performance metrics reported exclusively on the test period.
+All reported metrics come exclusively from the test period.

 ## Methodology